 *Contributed by Dan Bagby of Cabin Critic

-Denali National Park, in Alaska, is definitely one of the best national parks in USA.
-It consists of six million acres of wilderness and three different ecosystems, giving you the opportunity to see a variety of wildlife, vegetation, and amazing views of unique landscapes including North America’s tallest peak, Denali, glaciers, streams and other mountains that make the park unique.
+Denali National Park, in Alaska, consists of six million acres of wilderness and three different ecosystems, giving you the opportunity to see a variety of wildlife, vegetation, and amazing views of unique landscapes including North America’s tallest peak, Denali, glaciers, streams and other mountains that make the park unique.

-Most people experience Denali in one day on a bus tour provided by the park and while that is still a great experience, it’s best spending at least two full days in Denali if you can.
-This gives you the best opportunity to see Denali’s peak and more wildlife.
+Most people experience Denali in one day on a bus tour provided by the park and while that is a great experience, you should spend at least two full days in Denali if you can.

 Shenandoah National Park